guanghelee/neurips19-certificates-of-robustness/MNIST_exp/README.md

 sh scripts/cnn_bernoulli.sh
 ```

- * The results with &alpha = 0.8 will be in the foler models/mnist/cnn/alpha_0.80/
+ * The results with &alpha; = 0.8 will be in the foler models/mnist/cnn/alpha_0.80/

  * To see the results in ACC@r, please run